-Pioneer Institute is an independent non-partisan privately funded research organization that seeks to improve the quality of life in Massachusetts through civic discourse and intellectually rigorous, data-driven public policy solutions based on free market principles, individual liberty and responsibility, and the ideal of effective, limited and accountable government.
-Our main policy focuses are first and foremost on education, as well as healthcare, better government and economic opportunity for all.
-We are a resource for the public, legislators on Beacon Hill and staff in the State’s executive offices and attract more media coverage than any other research institute in Massachusetts.
+Pioneer Institute is an independent nonpartisan, privately funded research organization that seeks to improve the quality of life in Massachusetts through civic discourse and intellectually rigorous, data-driven public policy solutions based on free market principles, individual liberty, and responsibility, and the ideal of effective, limited and accountable government.
+Our main policy focuses are first and foremost on education, as well as healthcare, better government, and economic opportunity for all.
+We are a resource for the public, legislators on Beacon Hill, and staff in the State’s executive offices, and we attract more media coverage than any other research institute in Massachusetts.

 The Roger Perry Internship Program

 Pioneer has established the Roger Perry Internship Program to support undergraduate and graduate-level students who seek opportunities to enhance their educational experience with practical training in an energetic and creative public policy environment.
 In providing students a foundation of knowledge in research, fundraising, communications, and marketing, we aim to build the next generation of policy leaders who will bring innovations to both government and the private sector.